Natural History Museum, London

-The Blue zone is dedicated to zoology and biology and includes the famous Dinosaurs gallery and the popular section dedicated to large mammal skeleton and reconstructions.
+The Blue zone is dedicated to zoology and biology and includes the famous Dinosaurs gallery and the popular section dedicated to large mammal skeletons and reconstructions.

-The Red zone presents geology, minerals, stalagmites, and fossils, as well as to investigate the impact of human civilization on our planet.
+The Red zone presents geology, minerals, stalagmites, and fossils, and investigates the impact of human civilization on our planet.

 The Orange zone is focused on wildlife; this section also includes the Darwin Centre – an eight-story cocoon-like building named after the famous British scientist Charles Darwin – and a very popular wildlife garden.